Want a Wooden Rabbit Cage?

 • Cheap Mesh = Holes!
 Thin wire mesh began pulling away easily from any areas that were not very securely anchored.

-• Wood edges in the floor = Smelly waste build-up!
-Since each wooden rabbit cage had a wooden lip around the bottom to which I attached the floor wire, the manure immediately began to pile in the back corners of the cage.
+• Wood edges as part of the floor = A shelf on which droppings can pile up!
+Since each wooden rabbit cage had a wooden lip around the bottom to which I attached the floor wire, the manure could more easily accumulate in the back corners of the cage.
 I was no slouch when it came to cleaning, but as hard as one tries, there’s no eliminating all the poo in those corners, especially when it gets dampened by pee and then stomped into the wood and wire.

-See why I very much prefer all-wire cages hung on a framework of PVC to wooden hutches?
+These are the reasons why I very much prefer all-wire cages hung on a framework of PVC to wooden hutches!
+The rabbits stay much more healthy, and the rabbit care workload is greatly reduced, leaving more time for enjoying one's rabbits.

 It doesn't matter HOW fancy the wooden rabbit cage is.
 If the hutch design is flawed, at least some of these problems may crop up.